 At C-3PO, you will not only learn about the profound ways that consumer law and policy affect our world, but will also become an advocate for economic justice.
 Students will be able to participate in regional and statewide meetings with consumer protection organizations and government agencies, and take advantage of other opportunities for policy advocacy as they arise.

-Supervision: Students will receive training and be supervised by attorneys at the CCLEJ and EBCLC.
+Supervision: Students will receive training and be supervised by attorneys at the CCLEJ and EBCLC

-Time Commitment: About 30-35 hours per semester.
-This includes initial trainings, work meetings, and independent research time.
+Time Commitment: About 25-40 hours per semester.

 For more information, please contact the student leaders at c3po@law.berkeley.edu.